-Behold the worst review my bonny John ever got and I cherish it because it’s so on the money.
+Behold the worst review my bonny conductor John Wilson ever got and I cherish it because it’s so on the money.
 But first things first.
 Samuel Barber completed this Violin Concerto in 1939; a work in three movements, it lasts about 22 minutes.
 I’ve got this classic 1964 recording and it’s one of my yummier ones.

 From Bachtrack: Exaggeration and Disinterest Mar John Wilson’s CBSO Programme